maksimillian1/Jupita-Agent-Web-Typescript/README.md

 This library is used to make API calls that will be used by the Jupita Agent, fully supports the 3 APIs that available for Jupita Agent.

+## APIs
+There are 3 APIs within the Jupita Agent product:
 * `Dump`: allows you to send the utterances you wish to send.
 * `Rating`: allows you to retrieve the rating for the agent in question.
 * `Feed`: provides you with some basic rating analytics

 ##  QuickStart